 Tables 4.1 and 4.2. on Taxes on sale and registration of motor vehicles and on Taxes on ownership or use of motor vehicles

 The purpose of these tables is to give an overview of the taxes on vehicles in member countries, in particular to show the level of taxes and the criteria for assessing the tax base (e.g. cylinder capacity, weight, type, utilisation, CO² emissions, etc.).
+Rebates and exemptions mentioned in the last column should not include those that are granted to vehicles used by embassies and other diplomatic missions, international organisations and under a specific customs regime.

 Tables 4.3. and 4.4.
 Taxation of premium unleaded gasoline and Taxation of automotive diesel